Opeth Albums Ranked: Worst to Best (Updated 2024)

-Attempting to follow the path of the blogger metalheads who did the Opeth Albums Ranked From Worst to Best post, is nothing short of arduous.
-In my case, we’re talking about my favorite band.
+Attempting to follow the path of blogger metalheads who ranked Opeth albums from worst to best is nothing short of arduous.
+In this complete ranking, we’ll explore which records deserve the title of best Opeth album and how each stands in their discography.
+This task is especially challenging as we’re talking about my favorite band.
 Additionally, depending on the moment, there are albums that I enjoy more and others that I enjoy less.
 However, the truth is that objectively, there isn’t one that can truly be labeled as a failure, as there’s always a segment of the fandom that appreciates a less acclaimed album.
-In short, before delving into the subject, for those not familiar with the band, let’s begin with an introduction to Opeth’s evolution from their beginnings to the present period.
+In short, before delving into our exploration of Opeth’s best albums, let’s begin with an introduction to their evolution from their beginnings to the present period for those not familiar with the band.

 Opeth’s History: The Continuous Evolution